sudolev/DynamicVillageMod/README.md

 ### Translating

 Translation help is really appreciated.
-The best way to do so is to make a Git pull request with the translated lang file.
+The best way to do so is to make a Git pull request or issue with the translated lang file.

-I have translated the mod from English into German and Swedish.
-All other languages are available for translation.
+**Many thanks to [@EDGW](https://github.com/EDGW) for translating Dynamic Village to Chinese (Simplified).** 🎉

 ---